Espresso-Aficionados/website/recommendations/midrange-machines.md

-### Lelit Elizabeth ($1800 US, much less in Europe):
+#### Lelit Elizabeth ($1800 US, much less in Europe):
 *In Short:* Take a Breville Dual Boiler, give it a standard E61 sized group, shrink it down, and give it a heavier frame.
 You now have a Lelit Elizabeth.
-This is less compelling to me than other machines on this list overall, but still a strong contender.

 **The Good:**
  - PID control for both boilers.